-Close any open file handles associated with a named file, but do not invalidate any image spec information or pixels associated with the files.
+Close any open file handles associated with a UTF-8 encoded filename, but do not invalidate any image spec information or pixels associated with the files.
 A client might do this in order to release OS file handle resources, or to make it safe for other processes to modify textures on disk.
-This calls ImageCache: :close(force) on the underlying ImageCache.
+This calls ImageCache::close(force) on the underlying ImageCache.

 '''

-virtual void close\all() = 0
+virtual void close all () = 0

 '''